rodrigobaron/anthill/examples/airline/README.md

 ## Setup

-Once you have installed dependencies and Swarm, run the example using:
+Once you have installed dependencies and Anthill, run the example using:

 ```shell
 python3 main.py